How to Treat and Prevent Frost Bite on Dog Paws

 Before we get into the tips and gear for preventing frostbite we'll learn what frostbite is and why it's so important that you take the proper precautions to prevent it.

-Frostbite is always better to prevent than treat, so ensure you take the proper precautions every time you take your dog out into extreme weather.
+Frostbite is always better to prevent than treat, so ensure you take the proper precautions every time you take your dog out into extreme winter conditions.

 Gear is important, and if you've never bought a dog coat before, dog boots and a snood might seem very silly, but they can save you a lot of trouble and keep your pet safe.
 Keep that in mind when prepping for your next winter walk.